Where We Be

 covered with graffiti.
 But it is "good" graffiti and is

-edgy urban art.
+urban art.

-Several "paseos" or flat walkways in vertical
+Several "paseos," or flat walkways, in vertical

-Valpo serve as gathering points (they are so rare)
+Valpo serve as gathering points and overlooks.

-and overlooks.
-The most expensive restaurants in
+The most expensive restaurants in the city tend to

-the city tend to occupy the corners of these
+occupy the corners of these paseos.
+Paseo

-paseos.
-Paseo Yugoslavo and Paseo Atkinson in
+Yugoslavo and Paseo Atkinson in particular are

 We confined our wanderings primarily to two

-connecting hill districts, Cerro Alegre and Cerro
+connecting hill districts: Cerro Alegre and Cerro

 Concepcion.
 These areas are celebrated for their

-mix of ramshackle housing, fine restaurants, and
+mix of ramshackle houses, fine restaurants, and

 famous paseos.
 It felt safe to wander the streets